clairemoorecantwell/learnLexicalConstraints/readme.md

 `readOTSoft(file)` Right now, this just has the capability to read in an hgr-style file and turn it into a Tableaux object, and to yell at you if the file type is wrong.

 `perceptronUpdate(error, target, weights, rate)` error and target should be violation vectors, weights should be a vector of weights, and rate is the learning rate.
 Returns an updated weight vector.

+## To-Do list:

+* BUG: Each UR's lastSeen value doesn't get updated when tableaux.t gets reset.
+This results in weights of the lexically specific constraints skyrocketing off to really high numbers, because you're subtracting a negative number in decayLexC

+* fix `printTableau()` so that it does something more visually appealing ..* Have it print the first n lines of tableaux, in case your tableaux are really big

+* Take away annoying print functions

+* Think about sensible 'noisy' options

+* Make `initializeWeights()` run automatically at some sensible point

+* Add to `initializeWeights()`:
+--* Ability for user to specify a list of initial weights --* Ability to choose random weights, with user-specified parameters

+#### Visualization:

+* Make graphs within Python

+* Make export capability for reporting in R

+## Wish list:

+* Implement batch gradient descent option
+..* Add lexC generation
+..* Figure out what to do with hidden structure

+* Add stress candidate generation